 - Check Your Domain Status

 Visit your Meta Events Manager to see if your website has been categorized as health and wellness.
-Navigate to the "Settings" tab, then click the Manage button under “Manage Data Source Categories.” - Appeal If Needed
+Navigate to the "Settings" tab, then click the Manage button under “Manage Data Source Categories.”

-If you believe your website has been incorrectly classified, submit a review request as soon as possible. - Think Ahead
+If you believe your website has been incorrectly classified, submit a review request as soon as possible.

 Start exploring other ways to generate leads and build audiences without relying on website-based pixel data.
 One option is using Instant Forms on Facebook (also called Facebook Lead Forms) to collect niche information directly on the platform, which isn’t affected by these restrictions.